acmenezes/ocp-virt-onboarding-kit/docs/tutorials/localnet-vlan-network-configuration.md

 ## Step 2: Configure Bridge on Extra NIC (Optional)

 This step shows how to create an OVS bridge on a dedicated physical NIC for localnet traffic.
-Skip to **Step 2A** if you want to use the default `br-ex` bridge instead.
+Skip to **Option B** if you want to use the default `br-ex` bridge instead.

 ### Option A: Create Custom OVS Bridge on Extra NIC